-The best time for hiking in New Zealand is generally from spring until autumn which is September until April, May.
-It depends which trails you want to explore and if you want to do the multi-day hikes or day walks.
+The best time for hiking in New Zealand is generally from spring until autumn which is September until April, or May.
+It depends on which trails you want to explore and if you want to do the multi-day hikes or day walks.

 If you have alpine experience and know how to navigate through snow, then you also can hike during winter in New Zealand.
 Just make sure to follow the DOC website for avalanche danger reports and rent or buy crampons and an ice axe.

 For day hikes either spring, summer or autumn are perfect.
 All seasons offer something different with the ever-changing landscape.
 From the flourishing nature in spring to the warm and long summer days or the vibrant colors of autumn.
 Rain can fall in every season and is something you have to be prepared for.